linto-ai/linto-stt/nemo/README.md

 ### Run file transcription API

-An API for transcribing audio files, accessible via standard HTTP requests.
-The default values of the API can be found in [```.envdefault```](https://github.com/linto-ai/linto-stt/blob/master/nemo/.envdefault) and can be used as a template for your own configuration file.
+This API allows you to transcribe audio files through standard HTTP requests.
+Default API values are defined in [.envdefault](https://github.com/linto-ai/linto-stt/blob/master/nemo/.envdefault), which can serve as a template for your own configuration.

 Run the API to transcribe in English using in:
 ```sh